drvinceknight/pfm/book/tools-for-mathematics/01-using-notebooks/tutorial/main.md

 This will open a new page in your browser.
 The url bar at the top should have something that looks like: `http://localhost:8888/tree`.
+This is the general interface to the Jupyter server.
+It shows the general file structure on your computer.

 ```{figure} ./img/the_jupyter_interface/main.png
 ---